Mansouri19/Projektarbeit_Persistenz/README.md

     -> In Eclipse > window > Show View > Other > Problems

-    - Java compiler level does not match the version of the installed Java project facet -> Can you do it: - Right-click on your project - Click Properties - Click the "Project Facets" option on the left menu - Under Facets section "Java" on the right, change it to  "1.8" or your version... - Click Ok
+    - Java compiler level does not match the version of the installed Java project facet -> Right-click on your project - Click Properties - Click the "Project Facets" option on the left menu - Under Facets section "Java" on the right, change it to  "1.8" or your version... - Click Ok